Aston, South Yorkshire: Aston Hall

 At the eastern end of the village is Grade II* listed Aston Hall which was a large country house, afterwards a hospital, and at one time known as Aughton Court before becoming a hotel and restaurant.
 It gives its name to Aston Hall Cricket Club, which plays home games close to the Hall.
-A nearby street named "The Chase" suggests that the surrounding housing estate now occupies land that formed the traditional hunting grounds attached to the hall.

 Church of All Saints

 Adjacent to Aston Hall is the oldest surviving structure in the village, the Grade I listed Church of All Saints.
 It is built on the site of earlier church listed in the Domesday Book, and parts of it date to 12th, 14th and 15th centuries though with restoration works including rebuilding of the chancel in the 19th century.
-Monuments in the church include two wall plaques to William Mason a former rector of the church.
-The old rectory building on Church Lane was also worked on by John Carr, it is named High Trees and is Grade II listed as are a number of other 18th and early 19th century buildings along the main road (Worksop Road) including The Grange and South Farm.
+Monuments in the church include two wall plaques to William Mason, a former rector of the church.
+The old rectory building on Church Lane was also worked on by John Carr, it is named High Trees and is Grade II listed, as are a number of other 18th and early 19th century buildings along the main road (Worksop Road) including The Grange and South Farm.
 To the north of these on Aughton Lane is the William Layne Reading Room, a building that was formally Aston Old School, founded in 1738, next to which stands a war memorial erected in 2011.